AKRJAV/London-Fire-Brigade-Incidents-Report-Time-Series-Analysis---Power-BI-Dashboard/README.md

 <br>
-Total Incidents: Overall number of incidents over the analyzed period.
+Features of the Dashboard
+The dashboard includes the following key components:

-False Alarms, Fires, and Special Services: Individual counts of each incident type.
+Summary Metrics: Provides an overview of total incidents and their distribution across False Alarms, Fires, and Special Services.

-Year-Wise Count of Calling Hour: A heatmap showing the distribution of incident calls during different hours of the day.

-Trends Over Years: Year-wise trends of incidents grouped by type.

-Borough-Wise Report: A bar chart visualizing incident counts across London boroughs.
+Year-Wise Distribution of Calls: Visualizes how incident call volumes vary by the hour of the day across multiple years.
+Helps identify peak hours for fire brigade activities.

+Yearly Trends by Incident Group: Displays annual trends for each incident type.Includes projections to analyze future patterns.

+Borough-Wise Incident Analysis: Highlights boroughs with the highest and lowest number of reported incidents.
+A useful tool for resource allocation and targeted response planning.

-Types of Special Services: Details on special services provided, such as entry/exit assistance, flood response, lift releases, and more.
+Breakdown of Special Services: Details the types of special services provided, such as assisting with entry/exit, addressing flooding, and responding to medical incidents.
+Offers insights into the most common non-fire-related activities performed by the fire brigade.

-This analysis and dashboard are designed to help stakeholders understand incident trends, improve resource allocation, and optimize response times.
+Insights
+The dashboard provides actionable insights, including:

+Identifying patterns in incidents to improve operational efficiency.
+Understanding peak activity times to allocate resources effectively.
+Highlighting boroughs with higher incident rates for focused interventions.
+Analyzing the nature of special services to enhance future preparedness.